-The UPJ obstruction in my case was caused by crossing blood vessels, a congenital condition.
-This means that I was born with one blood vessel that was pressing down so hard on the ureter that urine could no longer drain.
+A Crossing blood vessel means that I was born with one blood vessel that was pressing down so hard on the ureter that urine could no longer drain.

 If the surgery works, the pain is worth it, and that is what I chose.

-One Day Before Surgery
+One Day Before Pyeloplasty Surgery

-Unbeknownst to everyone who is healthy right now, there are so many people waiting for surgery to help them.
+Unbeknownst to everyone healthy right now, there are so many people waiting for surgery to help them.

 Because by the end of the day, my teeth were killing me.

 It is a vile drink, so do your best to drink enough water afterward so the solution does not cause your teeth to get too sensitive.

-I was instructed to eat no other solid food, approximately 24 hours before the surgery.
+You cannot have any other solid food approximately 24 hours before the surgery.

 Day of Surgery

 But that does not take off the edge of fear and anxiety when you have to disrobe and know that soon they will be making an incision in your body.

-It gets emotional in the waiting area, especially when the physician assistant asks if you have a living will or not.
+It gets emotional in the waiting area, especially when the physician assistant asks in front of your wife if you have a living will or not.